cardano-in-oceania/cardano-in-oceania.github.io/pages/how.md

 <div class="section" markdown="1">

 ## Stage Gates
 Our work follows a structured, staged process to ensure accountability and adaptability.
-At each “gate”, we establish rigorous evidence requirements, demonstrate proof of competency, and decide whether to proceed, accelerate, or make adjustments.
-We have deliberately scoped Year 1 as a proof of competency pilot to build trust within the Cardano community.
+At each “gate”, we establish rigorous evidence requirements, demonstrate achievement, and decide whether to proceed, accelerate, or make adjustments.
+We have deliberately scoped Year 1 as an activation pilot to build trust within the Cardano community.
 This approach respects budget constraints while proving our ability to deliver effectively before scaling up.
 Each gate demands clear evidence of delivery, adaptation, and learning.
 The table below outlines these transparent decision points.

 | Gate | Evidence Required | If Pass | If Not Yet |
 | :---- | :---- | :---- | :---- |